mongodb/docs-java-other/README.md

 https://www.mongodb.com/docs/drivers/java/sync and the source is available at https://github.com/mongodb/docs-java

+## Build Requirements

+- Intel Mac or x64 PC (for hugo)
+- [hugo v0.25.x](https://github.com/gohugoio/hugo/releases/tag/v0.25.1) (any other version may not generate the documentation correctly)

 ## Build Instructions

 :warning: **When building docs for a new version, update the following items:**